LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 ```
 *Snippet 4.2: gas mixture usage examples*

 Of particular note in this snippet are the two procs assert_gas() and garbage_collect().
 These procs are very important while interfacing with gas mixtures.
 If you are uncertain about whether a given mixture has a particular gas, you must use assert_gas() before any reads or writes from the gas.
 If you fail to use assert_gas() then there will be runtime errors when you try to access the inner lists.
 When you remove any number of moles from a given gas, be sure to call garbage_collect().
 This proc removes all gases which have mole counts less than or equal to 0.
-This is a memory and performance enhancement to list accesses by reducing the size of the list, and also saves us from having to do sanity checks for negative moles whenever gas is removed.
+This is a memory and performance enhancement for list accesses achieved by reducing the size of the list, and also saves us from having to do sanity checks for negative moles whenever gas is removed.
 As a quick reference, here is a list of common procs/vars/list indices which the average coder may wish to use when interfacing with a gas mixture.

 ##### Gas Mixture Datum
 * *`/datum/gas_mixture/proc/assert_gas()`* - Used before accessing a particular type of gas.
 * *`/datum/gas_mixture/proc/assert_gases()`* - Shorthand for calling assert_gas() multiple times.
 * *`/datum/gas_mixture/proc/garbage_collect()`* - Used after removing any number of moles from a mixture.
-* *`/datum/gas_mixture/proc/return_pressure()`* - Pressure is what should be displayed to players to quanitfy gas; measured in kilopascals.
+* *`/datum/gas_mixture/proc/return_pressure()`* - Pressure is what should be displayed to players to quantify gas; measured in kilopascals.
 * *`/datum/gas_mixture/var/temperature`* - Measured in kelvins.
 Useful constants are T0C and T20C for 0 and 20 degrees Celsius respectively, and TCMB,the temperature of space and the lower bound for temperature in atmos.
 * *`/datum/gas_mixture/var/volume`* - Measured in liters.